alex-lapkouski/kraken_playwright/README.md

  `docker run --rm playwright-tests`

 Additional comments:
-1. Added some utilities to help creating new users when running in local env
+1. Added some utilities to help create new users when running in local env
-2. Added some utilities to help creating new articles when running in local env
+2. Added some utilities to help create new articles when running in local env

 **Assessment checklist:**